Inclement Weather Procedures

-When the decision to have a 2-hour delay or to close schools is finalized by the Superintendent, the Director of Transportation contacts the Communications and Marketing Staff to inform local radio and television stations.
+When the decision to have a 2-hour delay or to close schools is finalized by the Superintendent, the Director of Transportation contacts the Public Relations and Communications staff to share on the District's website, Facebook page and with local television stations.

-Tune into the following radio and television stations for frequent school closing announcements: Clear Channel (KISS FM), KDKA Radio, KQV, WAMO/FM 106, WPXI Channel 11, WTAE 4 and KDKA TV.
+Tune into the following television stations for frequent school closing announcements: WPXI, WTAE and KDKA TV.
 Those television stations carry a moving line across the bottom of the screen to provide school closing information.
-Most media do not announce if schools are going to be open.
 If there is no announcement, classes are in session.
-The District also posts school closing and delay announcements on its web site.
+Delay and closure information will appear first on the District's social media pages and website.

 5. Are employees on duty when schools are closed?

-Under normal circumstances when schools are closed, the Central Administration building located in Oakland is open and is staffed.
+No. If the District announces a school closure due to inclement weather, all PPS buildings will be closed, including non-school buildings.
 Schools are not able to provide care for children who arrive when buildings are closed.
 Schools will contact parents to pick up their children.